allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 Let's now focus on how to set up a Spring Boot app to use the configuration we have created.
 ## Accessing GCP config from Spring Boot
 Set the active application profile in the main appengine/app.yaml file so that Spring Boot can pick up the right config for a given environment.
-Remember it is critical that the profile name must be part of the config ID you created on GCP in the following form:
+Remember that the profile name must be part of the config ID you created on GCP in the following form:
 ```
   config-name_profile-name eg cart-db_dev
 ```